PaloAltoNetworks/iron-skillet/docs/panorama_template_guide.rst

         + SSL Protocol Settings:

-            * Minimum Version: TLSv1.2; Any TLSv1.1 errors can help find outdated TLS endpoints
+            * Minimum Version: TLSv1.2; Max version TLSv1.3; Any TLSv1.1 errors can help find outdated TLS endpoints
             * Key Exchange Algorithms: RSA not recommended and unchecked
             * Encryption Algorithms: 3DES and RC4 not recommended and unavailable